dana-ross/danaross.dev/blog/content/2020-01-16:12:37:00/Roll Up Your Sleeves.md

 * Do the tools we provide make them as efficient as they can be?
 * Do our processes get in the way?
-* Is the work to challenging or not challenging enough?
+* Is the work too challenging or not challenging enough?
 * Would I feel engaged with my work if I did this task every day too?
 * Is the work environment one I would feel proud of?